-&lt;sup>409 Reserve Bank "Financial Stability Report" (May 2023), at p.
+409 Reserve Bank "Financial Stability Report" (May 2023), at p.
 38.

-- 5.68 Transaction deposits are largely derived from the main bank relationship, where consumers do most of their everyday banking activity.
-The higher proportion of transaction deposits held by the larger banks reflects the strong position they have in main bank relationships, as discussed in Chapter 2 and 9. - 5.69 While a significant proportion of the deposits are on call, we have found that consumer switching rates are very low, and therefore these deposits are reasonably secure.
-Although individual on call deposits may have a fluctuating balance for individual accounts, when aggregated across a large customer base, they provide a bank with stable funds that are often as sticky as the customer relationship. - 5.70 During the recent period of rising interest rates, consumers have shifted some deposits away from low (or no) interest call accounts towards higher return term deposits.
-Nevertheless, the balance of deposits not bearing interest remains high.
-This is likely to reflect a high proportion of transaction deposits that consumers access for day-to-day banking, and therefore cannot easily be stored in an interest bearing account. - 5.71 Where deposits are not bearing interest, and not used for day-to-day banking, there is an opportunity for consumers to engage in the market and earn an interest return, and an opportunity for services that can support this.
+- 5.69 While a significant proportion of the deposits are on call, we have found that consumer switching rates are very low, and therefore these deposits are reasonably secure.412 Although individual on call deposits may have a fluctuating balance for individual accounts, when aggregated across a large customer base, they provide a bank with stable funds that are often as sticky as the customer relationship.413 - 5.70 During the recent period of rising interest rates, consumers have shifted some deposits away from low (or no) interest call accounts towards higher return term deposits.
+Nevertheless, the balance of deposits not bearing interest remains high.414 This is likely to reflect a high proportion of transaction deposits that consumers access for day-to-day banking, and therefore cannot easily be stored in an interest bearing account. - 5.71 Where deposits are not bearing interest, and not used for day-to-day banking, there is an opportunity for consumers to engage in the market and earn an interest return, and an opportunity for services that can support this.